 Exploring the Freedom influence for Germany and other European countries further for 2016 and 2017, reveals the level of influence is quite consistent and is in the higher range.
 This can also help conclude that Government and other public policy decision makers, need to take specific actions to ensure the freedom of people is honored for a prosperous living.
 This is also correlated to Government/corruption situation factor that accounts for a high influence on people’s happiness factor.
 Thus, the Government would be well suited to carefully craft policies that are transparent and at the same time satisfy the freedom factor as well.

 Dashboard: Description, Functions & Screenshots

+We have utilized almost all available layouts for shiny package to come up with our dashboard.
+We have used navbarlist as the major interative layout and then used different layouts like navlist, tabset sidebar layout, vertical layout, fluidrow and column layouts weherever required.

+We started by introducing our team and a brief introduction of our analysis in the first navbar.
+We used tabset panels to show introduction and overall change of Happniness Score per year together inside our approach tab.